hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 note:
 When I started my first Software Development job, we did 'Version Control by USB Stick'.
-Eventually we switched to...
+[tell the story, including the 'integration laptop' which was an Exchange resource in Outlook with its own calendar] Eventually we switched to...
 CVS.
 Very modern.

 ---